dhis2/developer-portal/blog/2022-02-02-deep-dive-pwa-1.md/index.md

 If the service worker lifecycle and updates are managed poorly, the app can get stuck on an old version in a user’s browser and never receive updates from the server, which can be hard to diagnose and harder to fix.
 The [“Handling precached static assets between versions” section](#handling-precached-static-assets-between-versions) below explains more about why that happens.

-This can be a famously tricky problem, and we think we’ve come across a robust system to handle it which we’ll describe below.
+Managing PWA updates can be a famously tricky problem, and we think we’ve come across a robust system to handle it which we’ll describe below.

 ##### Perfecting the user experience of updating PWA apps

-Managing service worker updates is complex from a UX perspective: updating the service worker to activate new app updates in production requires a page reload (for reasons described below), which shouldn’t happen without a user’s consent because reloads can cause loss of unsaved data; but we also want the user to use the most up-to-date version of the app possible.
+Managing service worker updates is complex from a UX perspective: we want the user to use the most up-to-date version of the app possible, but updating the service worker to activate new app updates in production requires a page reload, for reasons described below.
+Reloading can cause loss of unsaved data on the page, so we don't want to do that without the user's consent.
 Therefore, it poses a UX design challenge to notify and persuade users to reload the app to use new updates as soon as possible, and at the same time avoid any dangerous, unplanned page reloads.

+What's more, we want to do so in the least invasive way possible, ideally without the user needing to think about anything technical. [to be continued]

 The UX design we settled on is this: